phcurtis/ciohw1/README.md

 options invoke with option -h for more info.
 One immediate tip increasing X in -verblvl=X option will provide more "inside" info including key items and the why of failures.
-To see what tests are running use >0 for X with -verblvl i.e. ./ciohw1 -verblvl=1 If all the requested tests pass then the program exit value will be zero, for other possible values ... grep for os.Exit and log.Fatal.
+To see what tests are running use >0 for X with -verblvl=X i.e. ./ciohw1 -verblvl=1 If all the requested tests pass then the program exit value will be zero, for other possible values ... grep for os.Exit and log.Fatal.